soke-dev/creator-vault/README.md

 # CreatorVault 🎨

-CreatorVault empowers creators to fund their projects through decentralized crowdfunding with camp origin integration, NFT receipts, and exclusive content access.
+CreatorVault empowers creators to fund their projects through decentralized crowdfunding on camp network

 ## ✨ Features